AaronNovakDev/out_Veggin/README.md

 ## R17 Describe your projects models in terms of the relationships (active record associations) they have ## with each other

 ## R18 Discuss the database relations to be implemented in your application

 The database relations

 ## R19 Provide your database schema design

-Ive added in comments in my Shema file as per CoderAcademy instructions.
+Ive added in comments in my Schema file as per CoderAcademy instructions.
 It shows what each line of code does on each table.
 The reason we have t.index is just to make the code much more quicker to write and draw up a full table with only a simple few words of sytax thanks to our ruby gems.
 The schema file is created once we run the migrate to migrate all the tables and let them all talk together in the way they are entered, where it be one to one , one to many, many to many, etc.